 - 4 cups vegetable broth

-- 6 cups of butternut squash cut into 1½ cubes
+- 6 cups of peeled cubed butternut squash cut into 1½ cubes

 - 1 tablespoon fresh thyme leaves